-This section describes changes that must be made to an operating system to run on IA-32 processors supporting Hyper-Threading Technology.
+This section describes changes that must be made to an operating system to run on processors supporting Hyper-Threading Technology.
 It also describes optimizations that can help an operating system make more efficient use of the logical processors sharing execution resources.
-The required changes and suggested optimizations are representative of the types of modifications that appear in Windows XP and Linux kernel 2.4.0 operating systems for IA-32 processors supporting Hyper-Threading Technology.
-Additional optimizations for IA-32 processors supporting Hyper-Threading Technology are described in the Pentium 4 and Intel Xeon Processor Optimization Reference Manual (see Section 1.4, "Related Literature" for an order number).
+The required changes and suggested optimizations are representative of the types of modifications that appear in Windows\ XP and Linux\ kernel 2.4.0 operating systems for Intel processors supporting Hyper-Threading Technology.
+Additional optimizations for processors supporting Hyper-Threading Technology are described in the Intel® 64 and IA-32 Architectures Optimization Reference Manual.